 That would actually be very useful.

-So maybe you just need AI, maybe you don't need a fact checker, as long as you're willing to uh fact-check it yourself with AI, although half of that would be hallucinated.
+Maybe you don't need a fact checker, as long as you're willing to fact check it yourself with AI.

-Anyway, imagine if Sam Harris had gotten his way and uh he had managed to persuade people to vote against Trump and Trump had never come into office.
+Anyway, imagine if Sam Harris had gotten his way and he had managed to persuade people to vote against Trump and Trump had never come into office.

-Now we're getting into it, right?
+Oh, now we're getting into it, right?

-I believe that Trump's ascendancy to the presidency, the second term, especially, probably will save an immense amount of lives.
+I believe that Trump's ascendancy to the presidency, the second term especially, probably will save an immense amount of lives.

-Gaza being the obvious one, maybe Ukraine if he can get that done.
+Gaza being the obvious one, maybe Ukraine, if he can get that done.

-Uh created over a million NGO pages and was accepting donations without the NGOs knowing that they had a page.
+According to Wall Street Apes, I saw this on X. Allegedly, GoFundMe created over a million NGO pages and was accepting donations without the NGOs knowing that they had a page.

 A million.